-Cancers that afflict the head and neck region impact over 65,000 people a year in the United States.
-The vast majority of these patients are men who are above the age of 50.
-These cancers can occur in the oral cavity, pharynx, larynx, sinus cavity, salivary glands and other areas in the head and neck region.
+According to the American Cancer Society, close to 67,000 people in the United States are expected to develop head and neck cancer this year alone.
+Nearly 15,000 deaths are estimated.
+Head and neck cancers can occur in the oral cavity, pharynx, larynx, sinus cavity, salivary glands and other areas in the head and neck region.

 Additional risk factors include: